Making DC’s Bars and Restaurants Safer for Everyone

 You Want In?

 If you work at a bar, club, restaurant, or other alcohol-serving establishment and you’d like to become a safer bar, we’d be happy to come and work with your staff.
-If you’re a member of the community and want to help us spread the word about the Safe Bar Collective, tell us of a bar you think needs this training, or support our work in any other way, contact us at email@example.com.
+If you’re a member of the community and want to help us spread the word about the Safe Bar Collective, tell us of a bar you think needs this training, or start a similar program in your city, contact us at firstname.lastname@example.org.